 Financial auditing and compliance requirements for environmental reporting, asset management, health and safety and quality management processes require a full audit trail.
 Annual audits can be time-consuming and accreditation outcomes poor, if paperwork storage is not managed properly.
 Documents are required to be kept for long periods of time and this can cause issues with office space.
 Improve your audit trail by managing documents digitally.
 Once digitised, information can be stored in the cloud and a full electronic audit trail is provided, recording access by user.
 Digital information can be searched using keyword functionality, providing fast, easy access.

 If only people could file documents in a number of different ways in a filing cabinet.
 Paper records are often stored by one index, e.g. reference number, customer name, date or location.
 This restricts the way in which documents can be found, resulting in employees being unable to locate vital records when required.
 Misfiling is another problem with paper filing, once removed from a file, if put back in the wrong place, this can cause a disaster.
 Scanned documents can be bookmarked or indexed with as much, or as little metadata as required, enabling records to be found quickly and easily in a variety of ways.

 Unless multiple photocopies are made and stored in various office locations, access to paper records can be restrictive.
 Once scanned digital documents can be stored in the cloud, providing secure, flexible access to staff from any location.
 This is helpful for large businesses with multiple office locations and also SME’s who need flexible access to their records for staff working in the field or from home.

-For further details about Cleardata’s Digital Document Management Services, check out our videos or call our team on 0800 046 8081
+For further details about Cleardata’s Digital Document Management and Paperwork Storage Services, check out our videos or call our team on 0800 046 8081